+A domain name is what users will type into their web browsers to access your website.
 Think of a domain name like a business license.
 As with a business license, you are purchasing your right to operate your business in a particular location for a period of time.
 Purchasing a domain name secures your right to use it exclusively.

+Choose a domain name that is memorable and relevant to your industry, product, service offering, or brand.
 The “purchase” is time sensitive; you’ll need to pay your renewal fees before your right to that domain expires.

 You will also need to purchase a hosting agreement.
 Simply, hosting is your place of business; a place to put your website.
-This “place” is called a web server—a computer specially designed to display your website.
+This “place” is a web server—a computer specially designed to display your website.

 Once your website is up and running, you will need to draw users to your site.
 You can do this through local marketing strategies and search engine optimization.